Information Design in Optimal Auctions: Introduction

-We also show that when the number of buyers goes to infinity, the cutoffs $ p^{s}$, $r^{b}$, and $p^{b}$ all tend to zero, both $k^{b}$ and $k^{s}$ monotonically increase to $p$, whereas the corresponding probabilities assigned to virtual value $1$ monotonically decrease.
-As a result, both the buyer-optimal and the seller-worst signal distributions converge to a degenerate distribution which puts all mass on the prior mean $p$, i.e., no disclosure.\footnote{ However, in a common-value model, \cite{brooks2019optimal} construct a minmax/seller-worst information structure with a graded value function and the aggregate signals following an Erlang distribution.
-When the prior has binary support on $\left\{ 0,1\right\} $, their information structure induces virtual values $0$ and $1$, regardless of the number of buyers.} We summarize the results on optimal symmetric information in Table \ref{table}.
+When the number of buyers goes to infinity, the cutoffs $p_{s}$, $r_{b}$, and $p_{b}$ all tend to zero; both $k_{b}$ and $k_{s}$ monotonically increase to $p$; and the corresponding probabilities assigned to virtual value $1$ monotonically decrease.
+As a result, both the buyer-optimal and the seller-worst signal distributions converge to a degenerate distribution which puts all mass on the prior mean $p$.
+In particular, learning \emph{no} information is asymptotically buyer-optimal with a large number of buyers.
+This result offers an extreme form of the message due to \cite {roesler2017buyer} that a buyer does not want to learn his valuation perfectly in a monopoly setting.
+This result also sharply contrasts with the result of \cite{yang2019buyer} that when the buyers engage in strategic information acquisition, they will acquire (in a symmetric equilibrium) asymptotically perfect information about their values.